mstksg/inCode/copy/entries/regexp.md

 bother with `Alt`, the free Alternative?

 One major advantage we get from using `Alt` is that `StateT` is...pretty powerful.
-It's actually *stupid* powerful...it can represent a lot of things.
-Especially things that *are not regular expressions*.
+It's actually *stupid* powerful.
+It can represent a lot of things...most troubling, it can represent things that *are not regular expressions*.
 For example, something as simple as `put "hello"` does not correspond to *any* regular expression.

 So, while we can say that `Alt Prim` corresponds to "regular expressions, nothing less and nothing more", we *cannot* say the same about `StateT String